 How do you balance the work the personal life?

 Of course not.
 I’m not 100% satisfied with what I’ve been doing so far.
 But, I have learned from my mistakes.
 I know what’s needed and I’ve started to fix it.
-In fact, I’ve decided to open an office and separate the home and work space.
+In fact, I’ve decided to open an office and separate the home and workspace.
 To be able to organize my working hours better.

 How do you feel about how the CWL logo process went (in that it took more than a month)?

 Any successful business relationship requires the designer gets to know exactly who he’s dealing with.
 To get to know his client well.
 This in turn allows me to know your exact needs and requirements.
 So, I was very keen to get to know this in the beginning.
-We had an extensive talk in the start.
+We had an extensive talk at the start.
 I had to fill out a very detailed questionnaire.
 Sometimes the questions were a little redundant and monotone, but it was essential for me.

 Do you do this for every client [logo questionnaire]?

 Yes, exactly. it’s very important. in the beginning, I knew you were the type of client that would need this kind of research on my part.
-I knew that you also has some design background.
+I knew that you also have some design background.
 My strategy was to pick up some of your words like simple, intuitive, flow, the human natural movement of it, and these all made me think of a model where I needed to do something handcrafted.
-I presented you the first design effort, and although you appreciate the effort – you gave me feedback and I started again.
+I presented you with the first design effort, and although you appreciate the effort – you gave me feedback and I started again.
 It’s always a good thing to start fresh.
 After your first feedback, I acted as if it was the first time I hear you.
 I completely forgot about my first trial design. it’s always very useful to start fresh.
 You don’t stick to your prejudices and try to twist things.
 There’s always room for improvement and innovation.
-My second design was something completely different with angles and bold letters.
+My second design was something completely different from angles and bold letters.
 After your second feedback, I was sure that I was on the right track.
 As in any progression, learning by doing.